 It’s easy to get to the Golden Triangle from Chiang Rai by renting a car for the 1.5-hour journey.
 Or you can take one of the many tours on offer from Chiang Rai or Chaing Mai (a further three hours away).

 By Antoine and Marielle of Offbeat Escapades

 Mount Doi Inthanon is known as the highest mountain in Thailand.
-The park is filled with incredible landscapes and lush forests that cover an area of more than a thousand kilometers.
+The park is filled with incredible landscapes and lush forests covering more than a thousand kilometers.
 It is actually part of the Himalayan mountain range.
-Thus, at its peak, the elevation reaches up to almost 2,600 meters.
+Thus, at its peak, the elevation reaches almost 2,600 meters.